On finite-horizon approximation of an infinite-horizon feedback Nash equilibrium in discrete-time LQ games: Introduction

-While continuous-time differential games have been extensively studied, discrete-time games have received comparatively less attention.
-For infinite-horizon linear quadratic discrete-time dynamic games, Nortmann et al. \cite{TACgame2024} propose four algorithms to obtain FNEs via policy or value iteration and discusses the conditions for a locally asymptotically stable (LAS) equilibrium.
-However, the conditions for LAS is complex.
-The condition requires constructing a map from the vectorized form of the coupled equations, linearizing this map around an FNE of the game, and verifying that the matrix obtained after inversion and multiplication of the resulting Jacobians is Schur.
-Nortmann et al. \cite{IFAC_Nortmann_Mylvaganam_2023} introduces a novel notion of approximate feedback Nash equilibrium, the $\epsilon_{\alpha, \beta}$-Nash equilibrium, for this discrete-time infinite-horizon LQ game, which is easier to compute than the exact FNE.
-This notion generalizes $\epsilon_\alpha$-Nash equilibrium introduced in \cite{tac_approximate_2014}.
-Nortmann et al. \cite{IFAC_Nortmann_Mylvaganam_2023} reformulates the coupled discrete Riccati equations associated with FNEs as a non-convex semidefinite program (SDP) so that the approximate equilibrium can be computed in a significantly easier way than solving the exact FNE.
-However, solving the SDP remains challenging \cite{IFAC_Nortmann_Mylvaganam_2023}.
-And it does not provide a clear explanation of how the error term $\epsilon_{x_0,\alpha,\beta}$ converges to 0 through iteration or a limiting process.
-In other words, it does not show how the approximate solution converges to the exact FNE \cite{IFAC_Nortmann_Mylvaganam_2023}.
-Moreover, most iterative and approximate solutions for the game only focus on classic objective functions, without accounting for variations in discount factors in infinite-horizon settings.
+While continuous-time differential games have been extensively studied, discrete-time games receive comparatively less attention.
+For infinite-horizon linear quadratic discrete-time dynamic games, Nortmann et al.~\cite{TACgame2024} propose four algorithms to compute FNEs via policy or value iteration and discuss conditions for a locally asymptotically stable (LAS) equilibrium.
+However, verifying the LAS conditions is technically demanding: it requires constructing a mapping from the vectorized coupled Riccati equations, linearizing this mapping around an FNE, and checking that the matrix obtained from the resulting Jacobians is Schur stable.

-In this paper, motivated by the challenging computation of the coupled equations related to the FNE and the aforementioned issues, we propose a practical approximate strategy termed the ``watching $T$ steps into the future and moving one step now'' (finite-horizon strategy).
-This strategy is inspired by the classical model predictive control (MPC) algorithm.
-We apply it to an infinite-horizon discrete-time dynamic game with input/output/state (i/s/o) linear dynamics and quadratic cost functions, incorporating different discount factors for each player.

-To prepare for the infinite-horizon game, we first consider the finite-horizon game.
-We present the classical necessary and sufficient condition for the existence of a unique FNE.
-Then, we present the detailed structure of the coupled generalized discrete Riccati difference equations for the finite-horizon game with i/o/s dynamics, and propose a sufficient condition for the existence of a unique FNE.
-Under this condition, the unique FNE can be obtained by solving a set of linear equations, which is significantly easier than solving the original coupled equations of FNEs.
-We also provide an associated algorithm for the computation of the unique FNE.

-For the infinite-horizon game, assume all players adopt this finite-horizon strategy.
-If the iterations of the associated coupled generalized discrete Riccati difference equations, related to the FNE, converge as $T$ approaches infinity, and certain combinations of the resulting limit matrices are stable, then we provide a detailed upper bound on the difference between the total cost of each player under the finite-horizon strategy and the total cost under the FNE of the infinite-horizon game.
-The bound is characterized by the distance between the feedback strategy matrices, and converges to zero as the horizon $T$ approaches infinity.
-We illustrate our results with a non-scalar numerical example.